 Lone Star Handicap Vans has unique wheelchair van financing options and resources available for both our new and used accessible vans.
-Since we work directly with the banks, private organizations, government, we are available to provide you with support.
+Since we work directly with the banks, private organizations, government, we are able to provide you with support.
 Our mobility consultants are ready to help you through your accessible vehicle purchase process with professional advice and expertise.

-LSH Vans commercial and business loans program ensures that you have the financial and transportation resources you need to be successful.
+LSH Vans commercial and business loan program ensures that you have the financial and transportation resources you need to be successful.
 Our special finance packages can be designed to include your wheelchair van, conversion, sales tax, and even service contract.
 We offer low-interest loans and leases for both commercial and consumer requests.
 This special financing is available to those customers seeking the lowest monthly payment possible.
 Competitive fixed interest rates combined with 5-year terms for used vans and 7-year terms for new vans helps you afford the handicap van of your dreams!

 - Low fixed interest rates

 - Nationwide financing available

 - Commercial program

 There is a one-time payment by the VA toward the purchase of an automobile.
 VA also pays for adaptive equipment, or for repair, replacement, and reinstallation of automobile equipment required because of a disability.
 These payments may be made multiple times during the veteran’s life.